 - Check for tears, cracks, or hardening

-- Perform dollar bill test: Close door on dollar bill—should have slight resistance when pulled
+- Perform the dollar bill test: close the door on a dollar bill—there should be slight resistance when pulled

-- If bill slides out easily, gasket needs replacement
+- If the bill slides out easily, the gasket may need replacement

 Drain Tube Cleaning: Prevents water leaks and interior moisture:

-- Locate drain opening (usually behind crisper drawers)
+- Locate the drain opening (usually behind crisper drawers)

 - Mix warm water with mild soap

-- Use turkey baster or drain cleaning tool to flush drain
+- Use a turkey baster or drain cleaning tool to flush the drain

-- Verify water flows freely to drain pan
+- Verify water flows freely to the drain pan

-- Check drain pan for standing water and clean if needed
+- Check the drain pan for standing water and clean if needed

 Annual Tasks

-Professional Inspection: Even if you perform all DIY tasks, annual professional service is recommended for:
+Professional Inspection: Even if you perform all DIY tasks, annual service is recommended for:

 - Sealed system integrity verification